erykjj/jwlmanager/res/HELP.md

 ######
 Editing or creating a Highlights import file is *not* recommended.
 Exported Highlights can be merged into another archive.
 Any conflicting/duplicate entries will be replaced and *overlapping highlights will be combined and the color changed to the one being imported* (this can affect the final number).
 #### Importing Notes
 The `{NOTES=}` attribute in the first line is *required* to identify a Notes export/import file, and provides a convenient way to delete any notes that have titles starting with a special character (for example, `{NOTES=»}`).
 This is to avoid creating duplicate notes if the title has changed.
-When set, all notes with titles starting with this character will be deleted *before* notes from the import file are imported.
-Otherwise, *notes with the same title at the same location will be over-written*, but those where the title was modified even slightly will create an almost duplicate note.
+When set, all notes with titles starting with this character will be deleted *before* notes from the file are imported.
+Otherwise, *notes with the same title and at the same 'location' will be over-written*, but those where the title was modified even slightly will create an almost duplicate note.
 ######
 Attribute key and value pairs must be placed within `{}`.
 The keys correspond to the first-row column-headings in the MS Excel file.
 They can be in any order within the note-header.
 The header line starts and ends with `===`.
 This header is **required** for each note, and must contain *at least one* attribute pair.
 The very next line after the header is the note title.
 A multi-line body follows, terminated by the header of the next note or the file-terminating header or `==={END}===`.
 ##### Attributes for all notes (including "independent" ones)